GitMasterBart/Dimensionality_reduction_pipeline_Bart_Engels_2023/README.md

 ```

 Now that you have set up the correct files you can follow op the Notebooks, how it works is explained in the notebooks.
-The following order would be preferred:
+The following order would be recommended ;-D :

 ```r
 Dimensionality reduction overview (step1, PCA).rmd -> Dimenesionaliryt reduction overview (step2, FA).rmd -> Dimensionaliry reduction overview (step3, K-means).rmd -> Dimensionality reduction overview (step4, visualistaion).rmd